salif/globasa-xwexi-pages/03.gramati/02.inharelexi/default.eng.md

 The suffix **-do** means _in an inactive state of_.
 Words with this suffix are known in Globasa as _inactive adjectives_ and are typically translated as the _past participle_ in English.
 However, unlike in English, _inactive adjectives_ are not used to generate _perfect_ or _passive verb_ forms (_I have worked_, _It was/got stolen_, etc.).
 Instead, they function only as adjectives.

 It is worth noting that, technically speaking, the suffix **-do** is added to the _noun_ aspect of noun/verbs.
-For this reason, **-do** may be added to transitive, intransitive or ambitransitive verbs noun/verbs.
+For this reason, **-do** may be added to transitive, intransitive or ambitransitive noun/verbs.

 #### With transitive verbs